 Can You Be Fired for Filing Workers’ Compensation in Georgia?

 It’s also possible for an employer to retaliate against an employee for filing a workers’ compensation claim.
 This is illegal, but it happens all too often.
 Retaliation can take many forms, including:

 - Disciplinary action

 If your employer takes any negative action against you for filing a workers’ comp claim, you have a right to take legal action.
 If you believe you lost your job or were disciplined in any way after a workplace injury, you should contact an Atlanta workers’ compensation lawyer immediately.

-What Happens If Your Employer Denies Your Workers’ Compensation Claim
+What Happens If Your Employer Denies Your Workers’ Compensation Claim?

-Though it seems as if workers’ compensation claims should be cut and dry, there are many cases that result in a dispute.
+Though it seems as if workers’ compensation claims should be cut and dry, there are many causes that result in a dispute.
 If your employer refuses to assist you with filling you claim or they deny your claim, you have the right to contact the Georgia State Board of Workers’ Compensation and begin your own claim.
 It’s best to speak to an Atlanta workers’ compensation lawyer as soon as you receive any indication your employer might be putting up a fight over your claim.

-Who to Speak to About a Denied Workers’ Compensation Claim in Atlanta
+Who to Speak to About a Denied Workers’ Compensation Claim in Atlanta?

 You’ll know your claim was officially denied if you receive notice from the State Board of Workers’ Compensation explaining the reason for your denied workers’ compensation claim.
 If you believe your claim is valid, but it was denied, you have a right to request a hearing.
 If you haven’t spoken to a workers’ compensation lawyer yet concerning your claim, now is the time.
 Your Atlanta workers’ comp lawyer will help you prepare for the hearing and assist you in building your strongest case.